 What are Window Sprinklers?

-Window sprinklers are different from the standard ceiling-mounted sprinklers that are designed and operated to protect floor and wall surfaces.
-Window sprinklers are usually part of an overall automatic sprinkler system design in buildings, but the design of the manufactured sprinkler head and the location and spacing of the installed sprinkler heads is different than in the rest of the building with more standard sprinkler.
-This application’s sprinkler head design points directly at the glass to release water for fire protection when needed.
+Window sprinklers are different from the standard ceiling-mounted sprinklers that are designed to protect contents and occupants generally.
+Window sprinklers are a specialized portion of an automatic fire sprinkler system designed to ensure safety glass in fixed windows remains cool enough to maintain structural integrity during a fire event.
+This application’s unique sprinkler head design points directly at the glass to release water for fire protection when needed.
 Window sprinklers can only be used with fixed window assemblies.
 They are not allowed for use with movable windows or glass doors.

 Window sprinklers are a specific type of fire-protection equipment that readily incorporates into a typical automatic sprinkler system.
 As such, they provide a coordinated automatic fire-protection solution for the curtain walls and other glass partitions.